apache/druid/docs/operations/api-reference.md

  * `/druid/coordinator/v1/datasources/{dataSourceName}/loadstatus?simple&forceMetadataRefresh={boolean}&interval={myInterval}`

 Returns the number of segments left to load until segments that should be loaded in the cluster are available for the given datasource over the given interval (or last 2 weeks if interval is not given).
-This does not include replica of segments. `forceMetadataRefresh` is required to be set.
+This does not include segment replication counts. `forceMetadataRefresh` is required to be set.
 Setting `forceMetadataRefresh` to true will force the coordinator to poll latest segment metadata from the metadata store.
 Setting `forceMetadataRefresh` to false will use the metadata cached on the coordinator from the last force/periodic refresh.
 If no used segments are found for the given inputs, this API returns `204 No Content`